holistudio/goingup/class_definitions.md

 ## ControlSystem

-A dedicated object that tracks floor button statuses to decide which elevators to move in which direction.
+A dedicated object that tracks floor button statuses to decide which elevators to move in which direction towards a ultimate `target_floor` destination.

 ## Agent